 Layer 3: The cherry on top (your customer service)

 Notice what’s missing from this sundae?
 Yep, SPRINKLES.
 This sundae is laser focused.
 It has none of the random cool features that we could add to our core product, but that distract us from the point.

 Read every business book on the planet, and they’ll all come back to the importance of focusing on the 3 things above, and of not getting distracted by the ancillary stuff.
 Sure, adding a bunch of rainbow sprinkles might help a little bit here and there, and they’ll make your offer look extra pretty, but remember this: if the ice cream itself is a pile of dog poop, no amount of sprinkles is going to make it edible.
 Weird metaphor, I know.

 Now, let’s take a look at each of the 3 layers.

-1. The ice cream (your product or service)
+1. The ice cream (the product or service your business sells)